MarcoHengstenberg/dotfiles/README.md

 Okay.
 It might not prove to be that bad but who can be 100% sure?

+## Changelog

+**Update (29.09.2016):** As I altered a few settings in my Sublime Text preferences and chose a completely new color theme… well, here you go.
+An update to show you how I like my editor to look and feel.
+More details in the comments: [go to the settings file](https://github.com/MarcoHengstenberg/dotfiles/blob/master/sublime-text-2/Preferences.sublime-settings)

 **Update:** Now that I upgraded (finally) to El Capitan and all is running smoothly, here's the updated `.bash_profile` for that system.
 Not much changed, you'll see.
 I sense a few additions in terms of aliases though and I might add `open "https://slack.com/";` to the *meh* task, as we're slowly but surely moving away from Skype as our main chat-app at the office.

 **Another Update:** Thanks to Lykathia I now can take the elevator when I want to go to the root directory of any Github project I'm working with.
 [See the `.bash_profile`](https://github.com/MarcoHengstenberg/dotfiles/blob/master/.bash_profile).